Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Discrete Dirac operators

-\subsection{Discrete Dirac operators}
+\section{Discrete Dirac operators}

-So far we considered an arbitrary embedding of a graph $G$ in a Riemann surface $X$.
-Now, let $G= (W,B,E)$ be bipartite and the embedding critical.
-The vertices of $W$ are called {\em white} and the vertices of $B$ are called {\em black}.
+So far we considered arbitrary embeddings of a graph $G$ into a Riemann surface $X$.
+Now, let $G= (W,B,E)$ be a bipartite graph and the embedding critical.
+The vertices of $W$ are called {white} and the vertices of $B$ are called {black}.
 We also assume in this subsection that the conical singularities are not located at the vertices of $G$.

 We recall the notation $E^o= \cup\{o_e, o_e^{-1}: e\in E\}$.
 Let $W^o$ be the subset of $E^o$ consisting of the edges directed from its black vertices to its white vertices.
 Analogously, let $B^o= E^o\setminus W^o$ be the set of edges directed from its white vertex to its black vertex.
+The key construction has the following structure: